trantuanngoc/us_immigration_data_engineering/README.md

 We design and implement an automated end to end data pipeline on cloud to combine  data from multiple sources.

 It can help analyse immigration trends at US destination cities and origin of the travelers like:
+- the connection between the volume of travel and the number of entry ports
+- the connection between the volume of travel and the demographics of various cities
-- the effects of temperature on the volume of travellers,
+- the effect of temperature of immigration country on the volume of travelers
 - the seasonality of travel
-- the connection between the volume of travel and the number of entry ports (ie airports)
-- the connection between the volume of travel and the demographics of various cities

 ## 3. Tech Stack
  Python, Airflow, Spark, AWS services: S3 (Data Lake), Redshift (data warehouse), EMR (Spark cluster), Terraform, Docker